 To become a Tandem Instructor: Advanced rating, Turbulence sign-off, AND minimum 200 hours of logged air time OR 100 hours with 500 flights of at least 500 ft. vertical descent OR 100 hours with 500 flights of 2 minutes duration or longer.

-Obtain a Standard First Aid+CPR proof-of-completion card by taking a first aid+CPR class.
-Any first aid+CPR class certified by the Red Cross or American Heart Association satisfies this requirement.
+Obtain a Standard First Aid+CPR proof-of-completion card by taking a first aid+CPR class with in-person instruction.
+Any first aid+CPR class certified by the Red Cross or American Heart Association and which includes a classroom training component satisfies this requirement.

 Complete an FOI (Fundamentals of Instructing) test which can be administered by a USHPA Instructor Administrator or a USHPA Tandem Administrator or any FAA authorized testing center.